utep-cs-systems-courses/python-intro-ljlabayen/Readme.md

+# Word Counter
+* This program takes input text file and outputs a tokenized and sorted list (decending order) of words along with  the number of occurences of each word.

+* Sample output:
+    >all 6<br/>
+    python 2<br />
+    zebra 8

+* To run program:
+    * `$ python3 wordCount.py input.txt`
+# Instructions:

 This repository contains the code for the python introduction lab.
 The purpose is to have a fairly simple python assignment that introduces the basic features and tools of python